-Clinical Director, Center for Autism and Related Disorders Associate Professor of Psychiatry and Behavioral Sciences Wodka@KennedyKrieger.org editorial board for Pediatric Psychology and Archives of Clinical Neuropsychology, and she is an Associate Editor for Neuropsychology Review.
+Clinical Director, Center for Autism and Related Disorders Associate Professor of Psychiatry and Behavioral Sciences Wodka@KennedyKrieger.org residency in neuropsychology at the Center for Autism and Related Disorders.
+Professional affiliations include serving on the editorial board for Pediatric Psychology and Archives of Clinical Neuropsychology, and she is an associate editor for Neuropsychology Review.
 Her research interests include examining motor development, attention and other aspects of higher-order cognitive processes in neurodevelopmental disorders, particularly ASD.
-She is the site principal investigator on a national study examining the genetic causes of ASD, and a collaborator on an externally funded project examining motor functioning and imitation in ASD.
+She is the site principal investigator for a national study examining the genetic causes of ASD, and a collaborator on an externally funded project examining motor functioning and imitation in ASD.
 She has also presented and published findings related to the relationship between attention and sensory functioning in ASD, as well as language outcomes for children with ASD and severe language delays.
 Other research interests include examining differences in children with ASD, with and without comorbidities (e.g., anxiety, ADHD, aggression).

-Dr. Wodka is the Clinical Director at the Center for Autism and Related Disorders and a Board Certified Neuropsychologist, with subspecialty certification in Pediatric Neuropsychology.
-She is the primary supervisor for the postdoctoral residency in neuropsychology at the Center for Autism and
+Dr. Wodka is the clinical director of the Center for Autism and Related Disorders and a boardcertified neuropsychologist, with subspecialty certification in pediatric neuropsychology.
+She is the primary supervisor for the postdoctoral